Italy

 National Future and the risk of fragmentation

 The founder of Vannacci’s new project, National Future, describes it as sitting further right than the League.
-While details remain vague, the name alone hints at a platform built around uncompromising nationalism, skepticism of NATO-aligned foreign policy, and resistance to EU consensus on Ukraine.
+While details remain vague, the name alone hints at a platform built around uncompromising nationalism, scepticism of NATO-aligned foreign policy, and resistance to the EU’s consensus on Ukraine.

 What remains uncertain is how many lawmakers or activists will follow him.
 Several Italian MPs known to be close to Vannacci are now under scrutiny, with Rome’s political class watching for signs of defections.
 Even a small exodus could weaken the League’s parliamentary leverage and complicate Salvini’s role within Meloni’s coalition.